-What’s better than combining classroom safety with a gift for teachers?!
+What’s better than combining classroom safety with a gift for teachers?
 Every school I’ve been in has classroom doors with a window.
 These windows are to be unblocked until there is a lockdown.
 During a lockdown, those windows must be covered so a potential ‘bad guy’ can’t see in the classroom.

 On most classroom doors you will see a piece of black construction paper rolled up with a paper clip.
 In a lock down situation, the teacher rolls down the paper and tapes it at the bottom.

-There must be an easier way!
+I knew there had to be an easier way!

-That’s where the Magnetic Classroom Door Window Covering comes into play.
+Classroom Door Window Covering

 Now I don’t claim to be a seamstress but I can sew a straight line.
 Well, for the most part.
-Okay, okay, my lines may be a little wavy but perfection isn’t the goal here;0) Just saying, if I can do it, you probably can too!
+Okay, okay, my lines may be a little wavy but perfection isn’t the goal here.
+Just saying, if I can do it, you probably can too!

 - Thick black material – This material is what you would see from the outside of the door.